A-n-d-R-o/Quantum-Rock-Paper-Scissors/README.md

 # Quantum-Rock-Paper-Scissors
-Simple Qiskit program where you play rock paper scissors with a quantum computer.
-Program runs on AerSimulator through Jupyter Notebook.
-There is an additional cell for viewing the 'randomness' of the program.
+Simple Qiskit program where you play rock paper scissors with a quantum computer. \n Program runs on AerSimulator through Jupyter Notebook. \n There is an additional cell for viewing the 'randomness' of the program. \n